Top 14 Best Boxing Anime of all Time (Updated 2025)

 Levius

-Training under former heavyweight champion Bill Weinberg, Levius hones his boxing skills while uncovering deeper conspiracies behind the cyborg technology powering the sport.
-For sci-fi fans or viewers who enjoy analysis of fight strategy/technique, Levius nicely merges a fresh setting with common boxing tropes.
-And with stunning animation and worldbuilding courtesy of Polygon Pictures, Levius delivers heavy hits inside and outside the ring.
+Levius trains under Bill Weinberg, a former heavyweight champion.
+He improves his boxing skills and discovers secrets behind the cyborg technology in the sport.
+For sci-fi fans and those who like fight strategies, Levius combines a unique setting with boxing themes.
+The stunning animation and worldbuilding by Polygon Pictures make Levius exciting inside and outside the ring.

 8. Rokudenashi Blues

-Taison Maeda is widely regarded as Japan’s toughest high school delinquent, feared by all for his ruthless fighting abilities.
-But when a run-in with a professional boxer ends disastrously for Taison, he resolves to swallow his pride and learn proper technique at a local boxing gym.
-Though the arrogant Taison repeatedly clashes with his gymmates, his raw punching talent catches the eye of coaches and trainers, setting him on the path to glory as a featherweight contender.
+Taison Maeda is known as Japan's toughest high school troublemaker, feared for his fighting skills.
+When he loses to a professional boxer, Taison decides to learn proper techniques at a local boxing gym.
+Although he often argues with his gymmates, his strong punching ability catches the eye of coaches and trainers.
+This sets him on the path to becoming a featherweight contender.

 9. Ayane's High Kick

-Ayane Mitsui dreams of becoming a female professional wrestler, inspired by memories watching matches alongside her now deceased father.
-But an unexpected series of events leads Ayane into the world of kickboxing - a brutal full contact sport where she must deploy high kicks to become champion.
+Ayane Mitsui dreams of becoming a female professional wrestler.
+She is inspired by memories of watching matches with her late father.
+But, unexpected events lead Ayane into kickboxing, a brutal sport where she must use high kicks to become a champion.

 10. JoJo's Bizarre Adventure